Italian pacification campaigns in Somalia: Sorrentino expedition

 After the bodies were recovered, the village of Nimmo was set on fire and 70 Somalis were captured in the village of Gesira.
 With the reinforcement of 150 Eritrean askaris, who arrived on 12 April 1897 with the ship Volta, Sorrentino destroyed the towns of Gellai, Res, and of Lafoole.
 Somalis attacked the Italian column, in a battle that lasted several hours, but were defeated.
 In the engagement, 50 Somalis were killed.
 On the Italian side, 1 Askari died.

-In Robert L. Hess own words;

-“The impression made by the punitive expedition after Lafoole could hardly have been called lasting.”
-Since after this expedition, the Italians primarily retreated to the coast until further campaigns.